channel-io/bezier-react/.github/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+## Code of conduct

+We expect all participants to read our [code of conduct](./CODE_OF_CONDUCT.md) to understand which actions are and aren’t tolerated.

 ## We Develop with GitHub

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.